So, I’ve been with VIP Kid for about 6 months now, and I’m really enjoying it!

 IT’S NOT AS SCARY AS I THOUGHTAfter I did my mock class to get hired (in which you have to ‘teach’ a 10 minute class to a hiring person) I was like, OMG I CAN BARELY GET THROUGH 10 MINUTES HOW AM I GOING TO GET THROUGH 25?????

-Let me assure you – it is really not as intimidating as it sounds!
+Let me assure you – it’s not as intimidating as it sounds!
 I usually end up going over the time limit and teach until about 28 minutes with most students!
 And it’s a LOT more enjoyable once you ACTUALLY have a kid in front of you, and not an adult pretending to be a 5 year old LOL.

 YOU DO YOU, BOOYou also don’t have to be as ‘high energy’ as I’d first thought.
 When I watched a lot of the VIP Kid teacher YouTube channels, or the promo vids from VIP Kid, the teachers had SO MUCH energy!
 I’m not super extroverted so this kind of freaked me out a little at first.

-Here’s what I’ve seen repeated time and time again in the VIP Kid Facebook group (and JOIN THIS!
-I’ve found it so helpful): There is a kid for every teaching style!
+Here’s what I’ve seen repeated time and time again in the VIP Kid Facebook group: There is a student for every teaching style!

 That said, here is a super helpful Reddit thread from a VIP Kid parent relaying how they choose their kid’s teachers.
 I really learned a lot!

 IT CAN BE TOUGH TO ADJUST TO THE PEAK TIMES UNLESS YOU’RE IN EUROPE OR ASIAI’m also LOVING that I’m teaching in Europe.
-Since you’re teaching on Beijing time (the kids that sign up for VIP Kid are all in China, although I’ve heard that the company will soon be expanding to other countries like South Korea and India), you have to teach during the busy hours in China.
+Since you’re teaching on Beijing time (the kids that sign up for VIP Kid are all in China, although I’ve heard that the company will soon be expanding to other countries like South Korea and India), you have to teach when students are awake in China.

 Back home in California, peak hours were from 3AM-7AM, which made me want to cry.
 I did that for two weeks when I was back home and just about died.
-I don’t know how people in that timezone do it (although from May-August, the evening slots pick up so I did some of those which were much better!).
+I don’t know how people in that timezone do it (although from May-August, the evening slots pick up since students are home during the day).

 TAKE ALL THE WORKSHOPSI’d also HIGHLY suggest taking as many workshops as you can, because they are SO HELPFUL.
-And do the VIP Kid TESOL cert (it’s free!).
+And do the VIP Kid TESOL cert.
+They’re all free, so definitely take advantage of these resources.

 I also watch a TON of YouTube vids – I think the most popular (and ones I tend to watch) are from Teacher Nancy, Teacher Erin, Teacher Kristina, and Teacher Angela.
 Teacher Angela is also a bit more reserved as a teacher which made me feel more comfortable before starting out!